Gather Together

 Learn by Heart

 Recite scriptures and poetry when you gather.
 Learn by heart phrases that will change how you think and who you are.
 Younger children are encouraged by watching their parents and older siblings recite, and the phrases we have learned as a family have been used regularly to uplift, comfort and guide each other.
+Multiplication tables can also be recited and memorized as a family.
+Little ones are never required to participate, but they gain so much by watching and listening to their whole family learn together (hello, atmosphere!).

 Home-Centered, Community-Supported